 Scripps Institute of Oceanography (SIO), the home of anything and everything about the Ocean.

 And of course, where else would you expect its library to be?

 Right above the shoreline, of course.

-After college, I volunteered with the US Fish and Wildlife Service and ended up writing a research paper.
+After college, I volunteered with the US Fish and Wildlife Service and wrote a research paper.
 You see, one day, a biologist on staff encountered dolphins while out on a boat in San Diego Bay.

 As a volunteer, I was given the task to find all information on marine mammals seen in and around San Diego Bay.
 I was so excited to start my research at the Scripps Institute of Oceanography Library.

 Researching in this library was incredible.
 It was as if my dreams were coming true!

 I can still feel what it was like being in the reference area at the Scripps Library.
 Oh, the satisfaction of walking out of there with over 100 pages of journal articles (which I still have)…ah, great memories.

 Scripps Coastal Reserve

 La Jolla Shores Beach

 When walking north past the pier and the SIO library, you enter the Scripps Coastal Reserve, which covers over 1000 acres in La Jolla, ranging across many different terrains.

 These habitats include Mesa top, coastal canyon and bluffs, sandy Beach, rocky intertidal, submerged coastal plain, and a deep submarine canyon.

 Wow, talk about the diversity of environments!

-The Reserve comprises of two distinct areas: the shoreline and marine protected area and the upland area referred to as the “Knoll” or “Cliffs.”
+The Reserve comprises two distinct areas: the shoreline and marine protected area and the upland area referred to as the “Knoll” or “Cliffs.”

 On a side note, to reach the Scripps Coastal Reserve, you must drive from La Jolla Shores Beach; click on the link underlined above for more information.